 Alcohol addiction can affect anyone.
 It’s easy for social drinking to develop into habitual drinking and addiction without realizing it.
 Unfortunately, despite being legal, alcohol is addictive.
 For many, one of the first signs of alcohol addiction is withdrawal.
 Sometimes, this causes lasting symptoms called post-acute withdrawal syndrome.
 Alcohol withdrawal can be life-threatening.
 A medical detox program is the best way to cope with withdrawal and avoid relapse.
-Luckily, today there are programs across the US and right here in Los Angeles prepared to help people safely and effectively detox from alcohol.
+Luckily, today there are programs across the US and right here in Waltham prepared to help people safely and effectively detox from alcohol.

 Signs and Symptoms of Alcohol Abuse and Withdrawal